 Next Letizia presented the Graduation diplomas to the passing out students.
 The Diplomas of Graduation to the VII promotion of the “Master in Media of Graphic Printing, Illustration and Artistic Coinage”, correspond to a title of the University of Castilla La Mancha that is taught in collaboration with the National Factory of Currency and Stamp – Royal Mint House.

 It is a postgraduate Master that is aimed at all graduates or graduates in Fine Arts.
 The objective of the degree is the training of qualified specialists in the disciplines of Engraving and Graphic Design.

 This year’s Tomás Francisco Prieto Award was presented to José Manuel Broto.

-For the day, just like last week Queen Letizia chose to bring back an outfit that we have seen on atleast 3 differnet occasions since it debut.
-She was wearing Hugo Boss Short-sleeved ‘Felisabeth‘ sweater with multicoloured pattern.
+For the day, just like last week, Queen Letizia chose to bring back an outfit that we have seen on at least 3 different occasions since its debut.
+She was wearing Hugo Boss Short-sleeved ‘Felisabeth‘ sweater with the multicoloured pattern.

 Queen topped it with Felipe Varela coat also seen in October 2018 during World Mental Health Day with the same outfit.

 Letizia paired the outfit with her camel Hugo Boss block heels.